-Section 4.3 of the CCIR Guidance states that insurers may use reasonable approximations for the fund expense ratio for the day and market value of a unit for the day provided that the insurer reasonably believes that doing so would not result in reporting misleading information to an owner.
-A reasonable approximation may include estimating the fund expense ratio for the day by dividing the segregated fund's FER in in the most recent Fund Facts document or financial statement by the number of days in the year.
-If there has been a significant change to the FER since publication of the fund facts or financial statements, adjustment should be made to avoid being misleading.
+Section 4.3 of the Insurance Guidance states that insurers may use reasonable approximations for the fund expense ratio for the day and market value (see definition in section 2.2.2 of this document) of a unit for the day provided that the insurer reasonably believes that doing so would not result in reporting misleading information to an owner.
+A reasonable approximation may include estimating the fund expense ratio for the day by dividing the Segregated Fund's FER in the most recent Fund Facts document or financial statement by the number of days in the year.
+If there has been a significant change to the FER since the publication of the fund facts or financial statements, adjustment should be made to avoid being misleading.
 See section 2.2.2 of this document for further discussion.

-The requirements applicable to investment funds discussed above can be applied with appropriate modification for segregated funds.
+The requirements applicable to investment funds discussed above can be applied with appropriate modification for Segregated Funds.